moukhtiar/cloud-security-labs/Projects/1-secure-azure-env/README.md

 # Project 1 – Secure Azure Environment & Microsoft Defender for Cloud

 ## Objective
-Deploy a secure Azure test environment with network segmentation, hardened VM access, and security monitoring using Microsoft Defender for Cloud.
+Deployed a secure Azure test environment with network segmentation, hardened VM access, and security monitoring using Microsoft Defender for Cloud.

 ---